IDEA Academy @ Cottonwood

 *Please note, the link above is unavailable in the PowerSchool parent app.
 You must use a web browser to access this information.

-Weekly dialer messages will resume with the first week of school, along with announcements posted on Class Dojo and through the IDEA Academy PTA Facebook group.
+Weekly dialer messages will be sent along with announcements posted on Class Dojo and through the IDEA Academy PTA Facebook group.
 Please also check the district Facebook page, as well as the district and school website frequently.
 Please be sure that your email address and phone numbers in PowerSchool are accurate so that you will receive important school news.

 So that you can locate school announcements in your inbox, know that all automated e-mail announcements from our school will come from firstname.lastname@example.org.